theolivenbaum/resin/README.md

 Writing to a store uncontended yields a single multi-segmented index.

 Issuing a merge operation on a single multi-segmented index results in a unisegmented index.
 If the merge operation was uncontended the store will now have a single branch/single segment index.

+## Flexible and extensible
+Analyzers, tokenizers and scoring schemes are customizable.

+Are you looking for something other than a document database or a search engine?
+Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either
+- integrate as a store plug-in
+- let Resin maintain a full-text index storing nothing but identifyers from your store (i.e. the master data is in your store and querying is done towards a Resin index)

 ## Supported .net version
 Resin is built for dotnet Core 1.1.